dakotaJang/dj-hello-world/README.md

 - ```postbuild.js``` - Here we defines the instructions for copying and stamping the templates to the build folder.
 Hopefully in the future we have a package for this so that we can use a configuration file instead writing a entire script for copying files.

 ## Build
-To avoid building on top of redundant files from previous build, delete previous build in the ```node_modules``` To build the packages, run:
+To avoid building on top of redundant files from previous build, delete ```packages``` folder.
+To build the packages, run:
 ```
-npm run build:all
+npm run build
 ```

 ## Publish